The Seventh Year

-For many years, you have been sharing with me your story, a little about your life and mostly about that darling dog, cat, bird, pet skunk, ferret, hedge hog and an endless list of special companions.
-We've earned the trust from these animals and in turn are touched by their devotion every day.
+For many years, you have been sharing your story and mostly about that darling dog, cat, bird, pet skunk, ferret, hedgehog and an endless list of special companions.
+We've earned the trust from these animals and in return are touched by their devotion every day.

-When I walked from pet shop to pet shop in Manhattan with the only design, the very basic Backpack-o-pet carrying Unzhizhi (pronounced un-chi-chi) in it, I was cheered on by most shop owners.
-Two of them in particular, I am most grateful for their kindness.
-Pablo, the manager of Pet Market on First Avenue, not only ordered six pieces and complimented on the backpack idea, but gave me suggestions of useful features to add to the design.
-Anne, a 68 years old groomer in mid-town west, spent a long time showing me all the designs she carried and told me why she liked or disliked each one.
-It was January 10, 2001.
-Pablo left the pet industry a few years ago and Anne had finally retired, their warm reception meant so much to this very inexperienced designer and salesman.
+As I walked from pet shop to pet shop in Manhattan with one design, (the original Backpack-o-pet) I felt supported by other local shop owners, two in particular.
+I am grateful for their kindness.
+Pablo, the manager of Pet Market on First Avenue, not only ordered six pieces, but gave me feedback and suggestions for the design.
+Anne, a 68 years old groomer in midtown west, took the time to show me my designs that she she carried/displayed.
+She, too, offered perspective and feedback about the products.
+Pablo left the pet industry a few years after and Anne finally retired.
+Their warm reception meant so much to this very inexperienced designer and salesman.

-I hope Celltei's first seven year can be viewed as a success and show that life is full of surprises.
+I hope Celltei's first seven years will be viewed as a success and show that life is full of surprises.
 If my dad had lived to see what I am doing now, he would laugh to tears.
-And he could be very helpful to me too.
-I was lured out of the corporate world during the dot.com bloom.
-The business does grow to have a life of its own and opportunities exist because the seeds you planned earlier on.

 We thank you for your continuous support to Celltei!

-Angie, Trooper, Unzhizhi and the Celltei team in February 2008
+Angie, Trooper, Unzhizhi and the Celltei team, February 2008

 p.s.
 Trooper was found very sick a couple of days before our Hong Kong factory was officially opened in August 2003.
 He is a very stubborn and self-assured Basset Hound!
-With a controlled chronic Bronchitis, he flew to New York a few months later and joined the New York team.
+With a controlled chronic Bronchitis.
+He flew to New York a few months later and joined the team.
 Trooper became the star of the neighborhood and gave me the opportunities to get to know the predominately male business owners in this industrial zone.
-He is the door bell for the UPS guy or postman and kept me safe in late hours when I left the office or spending the night camping here.
+He is the door bell for the UPS guy or postman and keeps me safe in late hours.
 He can take your chair in a split second and leave you sitting with a phone book on top of a folding chair.
-Just look at this guy ...
 "What's the matter?" muttered Trooper with a Brooklyn accent in his big boss chair.